Alikhan7896833/DrodXJava/README.md

 # DrodXJava - E-Commerce Web Application

-**DrodXJava** is a modern Java EE e-commerce platform for selling music equipment, designed to offer a seamless and engaging online shopping experience.
-With a user-friendly interface and powerful backend architecture, DrodXJava simplifies online shopping for both customers and sellers.
+**DrodXJava** is a modern Java EE e-commerce platform for selling music equipments, designed to offer a seamless and engaging online shopping experience.
+With a user-friendly interface and powerful backend architecture.

 ---